Doily: Food service and etiquette

 Disposable paper doilies "were designed as a cheaper but respectable alternative to crocheted linen doilies" and are commonly used to decorate plates, placed under the food for ornamentation.

+Backlash to disrespect for doily craftswomen

+In response to a museum's diminishment of the work and value of women's textiles, scholar Elena Kanagy-Loux defended the artistry, value, and skill of the makers of doilies.
+Cultural doily work and motifs have been celebrated by contemporary artists, including public art pieces and shows.
+Collectors of doily textile art pieces find a wide range of styles and techniques are available.

 Techniques

 They are crocheted, tatted or knitted out of cotton or linen thread.
 Many patterns for crocheting or knitting doilies were published by thread manufacturers in the first part of the 20th century.
 The designers were often uncredited.
 The designs could be circular or oval starting from the center and working outward, reminiscent of the polar coordinates system.
 Doilies, as well as other household items, may be made by crocheting rows on a grid pattern using a technique called filet crochet, similar to points on the cartesian coordinate system.

 Contemporary designers continue to make patterns for modern hand craft enthusiasts.
 Although it may to some extent interfere with the original use, some doilies involve embroidery or have raised designs (rose petals, popcorn, or ruffles) rather than being flat.